TanYa-Go/Movie-Quiz/README.md

 * The game has to be responsive on various devices like tablets, mobile phones and desktops
 * To have the option to choose the level of difficulty the user would like to play
-* Feedback when wrong answer was chosen
+* Feedback when the wrong answer was chosen
 * To be able to track the score and see how many questions are left in the game
 * To be able to see how much time is left to answer the question